-San Francisco State University’s George and Judy Marcus Hall for the Liberal and Creative Arts or “Marcus Hall” is a state-of-the-art academic facility designed for innovative communication, collaboration and engagement.
+San Francisco State University’s George and Judy Marcus Hall for the Liberal and Creative Arts, or “Marcus Hall” for short, is a state-of-the-art academic facility designed for innovative communication, collaboration, and engagement.
 The building is named after the University's largest donors and alumni George Marcus and Judy Marcus.
-Designed by the renowned architecture firm Mark Cavagnero Associates (MCA), the 75,000 square foot building is the home of the Liberal & Creative Arts College’s Broadcast and Electronic Communications Arts (BECA) department.
+Designed by the renowned architecture firm Mark Cavagnero Associates (MCA), the 75,000-square-foot building is the home of the Liberal & Creative Arts College’s Broadcast and Electronic Communications Arts (BECA) department.
 Marcus Hall, on Tapia Dr. and Font Blvd. on the San Francisco State University main campus, also houses the college’s dean’s office, related support services, and several classrooms.
 Completed in early 2021, it is the first new academic building to be built on the SF State campus in 25 years, and the first academic building named after University graduates in its history.
 Marcus Hall was built with a combination of public and private funding.

 Marcus Hall will prepare future generations to lead and evolve the media landscape.
 Designed by MCA as a flexible learning and production environment which can be adapted to changing technologies, the four-story facility asserts the presence of media arts at the University.
 Located in a highly trafficked area of the campus, the building offers passersby views into its ground-floor television news studio, inviting the outside in.
 Marcus Hall is state of the art and a testament to the strength of the University’s Liberal & Creative Arts College (CLCA) and the BECA department.